LoyolaChicagoBooks/introcs-csharp/source/data/lab-edit-compile-run.rst

      in the box under the Location.
    - You may skip version control for now, though it is very handy.
    - After the three fields are filled in, the Create button in the lower right should become active.
-After checking your entires, click on Create.
+After checking your entries, click on Create.

    You now have created a solution in Xamarin Studio, with one project inside it.
 Later we can add further *projects* to *this solution*.